 Post-modernists have two special tricks.
 The first is to convert a category (i.e. an abstract classification under which an individual may be statistically counted) to a group, to imply it forms a political entity, and then to describe how that group should think and act.
 This is no different to the Marxist’s re-creation of the economic category ‘worker’ as the political entity of heroic proletarians, something that doesn’t exist in the real world.

 The second trick is to invert the special interests of a minority, such as the ‘gender fluidity’ that is the real experience of a small segment of society, into a central need of the majority.
 Hence we are told that gender is a choice for all of us.
-This is clearly a failure in logical thinking: what is true is that there are some people for whom gender is a variable choice; and that the rest of society needs to understand this and accept those people as normal members of society.
+This is clearly a failure in logical thinking: what is true is that there are some (very small number of) people for whom gender is a variable choice; and that the rest of society needs to understand this and accept those people as equal members of society.
 However they don’t need to experience it first hand – clearly they can’t.
 Similar logical inversions are being documented in Western school systems.

 Individuals who fall into minority categories (more than one is desirable) are assumed to also exist in real political groupings and to conform to the moral indignities devised for them by social engineers.
 All others (i.e. the majority of society) are required to feel shame at their oppression, and to treat all minority people with unconditional love and respect.

 The only problem with all of this is that it doesn’t correspond to the real world.
 Of course there are some types of crime are committed solely on the basis of hatred of innate qualities, such as being gay or black.
 But this doesn’t mean that a gay, black, Muslim or any other kind of person primarily identifies as their imposed minority category or that these categories should exist as separate political entities as opposed to being issues for all of society.
-Most people would ordinarily identify as themselves (e.g. Hanna Goldstein), their profession (e.g. architect), their home town (e.g. Amsterdam), or a specific immigrant cultural group (e.g. Jewish).
-But if you are a Dutch architect who happens to like other women, you’re a Lesbian and part of the LGBTIQ ‘community’.
+Most people would ordinarily identify as themselves (e.g. Hanna Goldstein), their profession (e.g. architect), their home locality (e.g. from Amsterdam), or a specific immigrant cultural group (e.g. Jewish).
+But in identitarian logic, if you are a Dutch architect who happens to like other women, you’re a Lesbian and part of the LGBTIQ ‘community’.
 Similarly, if you’re a Birmingham DJ whose parents came from Jamaica, you’re Black and thus BAME.

 The agitations of post-modernists have thus created some real political groups on the basis of these minority categories, and in doing so have introduced social divisions that need not have existed.
 The historian Arthur Schlesinger Jr had this to say on the dangers of identity politics: